Leighndeigh/Super-Heroes-App/README.md

 ---
 ## Features
-- **Home Page**- Who are the Avengers?, and a brief introduction of each member
+- **Home Page**- Who are the Avengers?
+A brief introduction of each member
 - **Stats** - Interactive Image that lists the Bio and Power Stats of each member

 ---